 Why should you get the Petal 1 Visa Credit Card?

 This card comes with benefits such as no annual fee, no foreign transaction fees and 2 percent to 10 percent cash back at select merchants.
 While the card charges a returned payment fee of $29 and a late payment fee of up to $40, it allows consumers to turn on autopay to avoid penalty fees.
-You may even be able to increase your credit limit after six months of responsible credit behavior if you meet certain requirements.
+You may even be able to increase your credit limit after six months of responsible spending and payments if you meet certain requirements.

 Cash back can be redeemed in the form of a statement credit, check or ACH transfer.

 This card is designed for consumers with little to no credit history.
 Petal takes into account your banking history as well as your credit score, which can help consumers with good financial habits qualify for more credit and better rates.